Is there a Fitbit for dogs? Yes, in fact, there are several!

 Whistle is very small – it measures at around 1.6″x 1.3″x .6″ and weight less than 1 ounce.
 It attaches to any collar or harness up to 1″ wide.
 It’s not recommended for pets under 8 lbs.

-Our Thoughts: Whistle is a very impressive dog GPS tracker with dog activity monitoring added in.
+Our Final Thoughts: Whistle is a very impressive dog GPS tracker with dog activity monitoring added in.
 It’s probably overboard for those who really just want to see how much time Fido spends chasing squirrels in the backyard, but if you’re considering a GPS tracker anyway, Whistle is a pretty impressive product.

 While Poof Pea lacks many of the bells and whistles found in other pet activity monitors, it does its basic job fairly well.
 Like other pet activity trackers, Proof Pea syncs up and sends data via their app, which is available on both iOS and Android.